Chiral vector bundles: Topology of unitary groups and Grassmann manifolds

 is the ring of polynomials with integer coefficients and $m$ generators $\rr{c}_k$ of even degree \cite[Theorem 14.5]{milnor-stasheff-74}.
 These generators $\rr{c}_k$ are called \emph{universal} Chern classes and there are no polynomial relationships between them.
-By using the fact that isomorphism classes of rank $m$ complex vector bundles over $X$ are classified by maps $[\varphi]\in[X,G_m(\C^\infty)]$, one defines the Chern classes of a given vector bundle $\bb{E}\to X$ by the pullback of the universal Chern classes via the classifying map $\varphi$.
-More precisely, one uses the induced homomorphisms in cohomology $\varphi^\ast:H^k(G_m(\C^\infty),\Z)\to H^k(X,\Z)$ to define
+Since isomorphism classes of rank $m$ complex vector bundles over $X$ are classified by maps $[\varphi]\in[X,G_m(\C^\infty)]$, one defines the (topological) Chern classes of a given vector bundle $\bb{E}\to X$ by